 Written and Illustrated by Nick Bruel

-Roaring Brook Press, 2005
+Publishing: Roaring Brook Press, 2005

 Themes: Alphabet, Cats, Food, Behaviour

 She used to be a good kitty, until one day … Oh Dear!
 We’re all out of food for the Kitty!

-Synopsis: Good Kitty turns into a very Bad Kitty when her owners run out of cat food.
+Good Kitty turns into a very Bad Kitty when her owners run out of cat food.
 Her naughty behaviour is SO outrageous you can’t help but laugh.
 Especially when Bad Kitty realizes her mistake.
 Now she must make amends, but can she turn her behaviour around?
 And will it work?

-Why I Like This Book: It’s silly, funny, and original.
-It’s the best alphabet book I’ve seen in a long while.
+It’s silly, funny, and original.
+And I have to admit it’s the best alphabet book I’ve seen in a long while.
 It reviews the alphabet not once, not twice, but FOUR times.

 A lot of alphabet books can be a bit slow and drawn out.
 Not this book!
 The pace moves quickly, as it bounces through unlikely food choices and crazy kitty behaviour which makes it both a fun read-aloud and a great pick for young independent readers.